 \textbf{Related Works :} Significant research has focused on addressing the challenges of difficulty in capturing high-frequency structures \citep{karniadakis2021physics,lai2024machine,chakraborty2024divide,chen2024physics}.
-A major direction of work involves architectural innovations in neural networks aimed at mitigating spectral bias and improving resolution of fine-scale features.
-For instance, \cite{tancik2020fourier} introduce Fourier feature mappings to enhance fully connected networks, while the Hierarchical Attention Neural Operator (HANO) proposed by \cite{liu2024mitigating} leverage multilevel representations with self-attention and local aggregation to capture multiscale dependencies.
-Similarly, diffusion models have shown promise by modeling the forecast as a sample from a learnable stochastic process \citep{gao2023implicit,oommen2024integrating,luo2023image}.
+A major direction of work involves architectural innovations in neural networks aimed at mitigating spectral bias and improving the resolution of fine-scale features.
+For instance, \cite{tancik2020fourier} introduces Fourier feature mappings to enhance fully connected networks, while the Hierarchical Attention Neural Operator (HANO) proposed by \cite{liu2024mitigating} leverages multilevel representations with self-attention and local aggregation to capture multiscale dependencies.
+Similarly, diffusion models have shown promise by modeling the forecast as a sample from a learnable stochastic process \citep{gao2023implicit,oommen2024integrating,luo2023image,whittaker2024turbulence}.
 PDE-Refiner \citep{lippe2023modeling} progressively refines predictions to capture both dominant and weak frequency modes.
 Gestalt autoencoders \citep{liu2023devil} enhance reconstruction in both spatial and spectral domains, while frequency-aware training strategies such as dynamic spectral weighting have been proposed to prioritize specific wavenumber bands \citep{lin2023catch}.
 Multiscale neural approximations and hierarchical discretization frameworks have also been used to improve fine-scale information exchange and prediction quality \citep{barwey2023multiscale,wang2020multi,liu2020multi,khodakarami2025mitigating}.
 Some new approaches propose choices for hyperparameters or data processing to improve the quality of the predictions \citep{cai2024batch}.
-Another direction is to use hybrid techniques which combine numerical solvers with neural networks to improve energy spectrum accuracy across scales \citep{shankar2023differentiable,zhang2024blending}.
+Using statistical measures in the optimization objective \citep{schiff2024dyslim,wu2020enforcing} and reducing error accumulation by integrating recurrent neural networks (RNNs) with neural operators \citep{michalowska2024neural} have also been previously explored.
+Another direction is to use hybrid techniques which combine numerical solvers with neural networks to improve physical consistency\citep{shankar2023differentiable,zhang2024blending,chen2025neural,geneva2020modeling,khodkar2021data}.
 Despite their effectiveness, many of these methods involve complex architectural designs or heavy computational overhead.